This program converts county abbreviations in

 button.
 Any informational, warning or error messages will be printed to the text area at the bottom of the

-NOTE: If you run the program and see an error message like this:
+IMPORTANT: If you try to run the program and you see either of these two error messages pop up:

 - Only recommended or official county abbreviations are recognized.